synthql/SynthQL/packages/docs/docs/200-security.md

 ## Restricting access to rows

 Let's imagine an `orders` table that stores all orders made by `users`.
 A user should only ever be allowed to read it's own orders.
-This can be achieved with synthql as follows:
+This can be achieved with SynthQL, as follows:

-First let's define the schema
+First, we define the schema.

 ```tsx
 // queries.ts